CLOVIS-AI/website/docs/website/docs/blog/posts/test-balloon.md

   - Kotlin
 ---

-# Lifting Kotlin testing: From JUnit to TestBalloon
+# Lifting Kotlin testing: Comparing JUnit, Kotlin-test, Kotest, Prepared and TestBalloon

-There's a lot that goes into testing, but we rarely think of the most basic aspect: syntax.
+Which Kotlin test framework should you use in 2025?
+Is there still room to innovate?

 <!-- more -->